NotBloodyYT/StupidTrackGrandPrix-7/README.md

 # StupidTrackGrandPrix-7
-more chaotic version of mk7 (in development!)
+more chaotic version of ctgp7 (in development!) original creator: @pablomk7